jEy84/practiceTime-blog_ejs-/README.md

 # Put Your Blog

-### Simple blog site using ejs,mongodb for database , express for CRUD opration
+### Simple blog site using ejs,mongodb for database , express for CRUD operation